ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 This ensures any Verifier that trusts at least one such Auditor that (2,3) will be blamed to the Transparency Service.

-Due to the operational challenge of maintaining a globally consistent append-only Log, some Transparency Services may provide limited support for historical queries on the Transparent Statements they have registered, and accept the risk of being blamed for inconsistent Registration or Issuer equivocation.
+Due to the operational challenge of maintaining a globally consistent append-only Log, some Transparency Services may provide limited support for historical queries on the Signed Statements they have registered, and accept the risk of being blamed for inconsistent Registration or Issuer equivocation.

 Verifier and Auditors may also witness (1,4) but may not be able to collect verifiable evidence for it.